 Election programmes must follow the Election Programmes Code

 Election programmes on TV and radio, such as party and candidate advertisements, must follow the Election Programmes Code of Broadcasting Practice.

 The BSA website has more information about the code, and how to complain under it:

 Third party programmes must follow broadcasting standards

-Third party programmes about elections and referendums must follow the relevant broadcasting standards for radio, free-to-air TV or pay TV.
+Third party programmes about elections must follow the relevant broadcasting standards for radio, free-to-air TV or pay TV.

 If you think a programme has breached a standard, complain to the broadcaster first.
 If you can’t resolve your complaint, you can go to the BSA.

 The BSA website has more information about the standards and how to complain:

 Contact the Advertising Standards Authority about other advertising